zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Drop support of ServiceLoaderCondition
+### Dropped Support of ServiceLoaderCondition
 - **Date:** 2019-Jan-08
 - **JIRA Ticket:** [LPS-88913](https://issues.liferay.com/browse/LPS-88913)

 #### What changed?

-Interface `ServiceLoaderCondition` and its implementation `DefaultServiceLoaderCondition` in package `com.liferay.portal.kernel.util` were removed.
+The interface `ServiceLoaderCondition` and its implementation `DefaultServiceLoaderCondition` in package `com.liferay.portal.kernel.util` were removed.

 #### Who is affected?

-This affects anyone used `ServiceLoaderCondition` and `DefaultServiceLoaderCondition`.
+This affects anyone using `ServiceLoaderCondition` and `DefaultServiceLoaderCondition`.

 #### How should I update my code?

-Remove usages of `ServiceLoaderCondition`.
+You should remove usages of `ServiceLoaderCondition`.
 Update usages of `load` methods in `com.liferay.portal.kernel.util.ServiceLoader` according to the updated method signatures.

 #### Why was this change made?

-It's one of several steps to clean up kernel provider interfaces to reduce the chance of package version lock down.
+This is one of several steps to clean up kernel provider interfaces to reduce the chance of package version lock down.

 ---------------------------------------